MichaelChirkov/Valamis-LXP/README.md

 # Valamis - eLearning for Liferay

+Valamis LXP is a social learning environment for sharing and receiving knowledge.
+We want to enable people to share their knowledge and learn through digital technologies and user interaction.
+You can use Valamis as your organization's social learning environment.

 **http://valamis.com/**

 [![build status](https://api.travis-ci.org/arcusys/Valamis.png)](http://travis-ci.org/arcusys/Valamis)

 ### This is Valamis CE version - No support - No warranty
-To get supported Valamis Enterprise Edition contact us by http://valamis.arcusys.com/get-valamis or purchase it straight from Liferay Marketplace http://www.liferay.com/marketplace/-/mp/application/35268197
+To get a demo of the latest and fully supported Valamis LXP version, contact us by http://www.valamis.com/sign-up-for-a-demo

-#### The following features are not supported in the CE version:
+#### The following features are not supported in this CE version:
 * Competences
 * Knowledge Map
 * Mobile application